globerhofer/HIPAA-policies/source/sections/risk_management_policy.md

 **Risk Assessment**: The intent of completing a risk assessment is to determine potential threats and vulnerabilities and the likelihood and impact should they occur.
 The output of this process helps to identify appropriate controls for reducing or eliminating risk.

 * Step 1.
 System Characterization
 	* The first step in assessing risk is to define the scope of the effort.
 To do this, identify where ePHI is received, maintained, processed, or transmitted.
-Using information-gathering techniques, the Catalyze Platform boundaries are identified.
+Using information-gathering techniques, the Datica Platform boundaries are identified.
-	* Output – Characterization of the Catalyze Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.
+	* Output – Characterization of the Datica Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.

 * Step 2.
 Threat Identification
 	* Potential threats (the potential for threat-sources to successfully exercise a particular vulnerability) are identified and documented.
 All potential threat-sources through the review of historical incidents and data from intelligence agencies, the government, etc., to help generate a list of potential threats.